wangz10/ModelGenerator/README.md

 ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.

 See the [ModelGenerator documentation](https://genbio-ai.github.io/ModelGenerator) for installation, usage, tutorials, and API reference.

+For more information on how ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

 ## Who uses ModelGenerator?